 - Demonstrated ability to communicate effectively both verbally and in writing.

-- Demonstrated ability to understand and maintain appropriate workplace boundaries.
+- Demonstrated ability to work and communicate using a computer.

 - An amazing, friendly, and emotionally intelligent team.